Azure/azure-powershell/src/Cdn/docs/Get-AzCdnOriginGroup.md

 ```

-Get an AzureCDN origin group under the AzureCDN endpoint.
+Get an AzureCDN origin group under the AzureCDN endpoint

 ## PARAMETERS